 - Applicant has been a lawful permanent resident for five years (or three years for spouses of United States Citizens)

 - Applicant is 18 years old or older

 - Applicant is of good moral character (Note: conviction of certain crimes will preclude you from being able to establish that you have good moral character.
 An experienced immigration attorney can help you understand whether these grounds may apply to you.)

 - Applicant can speak, read, and write English

 - Applicant must pass a test on U.S. history and government

-- Applicant was physically present in the U.S. at least half the requisite time (5 years)
+- Applicant was physically present in the U.S. at least half the requisite time (2 ½ of the previous 5 years)